-RULE 3432.
-Procedure When Request for Oral Hearing Is Granted
+RULE 32.
+Procedure for Oral Hearing

 Subpart 1.
 Scheduling of Hearing.
 The date, time and place of the hearing shall be determined by the presiding commissioner.
-The notice and order for the hearing shall be served provided on to all parties at least twenty (20) days prior to the scheduled date.
+The notice and order for the hearing shall be provided to all parties at least twenty (20) days prior to the scheduled date.